-We aim to help enterprises mitigate the most common WFH cyber threats and shed light on the most effective measures to beef up online security to keep malicious actors at bay.
+We aim to help enterprises mitigate the most common work-from-home cyber threats and shed light on the most effective measures to enhance online security to keep malicious actors at bay.

-Here are eleven of our carefully procured tips for WFH cybersecurity that will make sure your personal information remain stays secure:
+Here are eleven of our carefully procured tips for WFH cybersecurity that will make sure your personal information remains secure:

 Tip 1: Set strong passwords

 Employees should know how to devise solid passwords for all their accounts as a fundamental requirement.

 A strong password typically includes an obscure mix of uppercase and lowercase letters, special characters, and numbers.
 As a golden rule, you should not repeat the same passwords for multiple accounts.

 By doing so, your other accounts remain safe from hackers even if one password gets compromised.
 A good practice is to include symbols and punctuations as separators between carefully selected random words.

 Under no circumstances should you decide on a password with personal details such as names, dates of birth, addresses, or anything obvious that makes the hacker’s job easier.